drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Ligand-Binding Predictions
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-The accurate and fast prediction of the binding energy for a protein-ligand complex is very important for the effective design and optimization of lead compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/ligand-binding-predictions-1d5a0733'><i class='fa fa-play' aria-hidden='true'></i></button>The accurate and fast prediction of the binding energy for a protein-ligand complex is very important for the effective design and optimization of lead compounds.
 However, this is not an easy task.
 The binding of a ligand to a protein is a complex process.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.